Surety bonds — NewPicass 14.Net's vertical line

 What is CIG and why does it matter?

-CIG (Codice Identificativo Gara) is the unique code that ANAC assigns to every public tender procedure in Italy.
-For surety bonds attached to tenders (bid bond, performance bond), CIG is essential: identifies the tender, links the bond to a specific contract, must appear in the certificate text.
-NewPicass 14.Net automatically verifies CIG against ANAC at issuance, validates tender existence, retrieves base amount and contracting authority.
+CIG (Codice Identificativo Gara) is the unique code that Italy's Anti-Corruption Authority (ANAC) assigns to every public-tender procedure.
+For surety bonds attached to tenders (bid bond, performance bond), CIG is fundamental: it identifies the tender, links the bond to a specific contract, and is mandatory in the certificate text.
+NewPicass 14.Net automatically verifies the CIG against ANAC at issuance time, validates tender existence, retrieves base amount and contracting authority.

 What is an L210 bond?

-Surety bond issued pursuant to art.
-38-bis of D.P.R.
+Surety bond issued under art.
+38-bis of Italian D.P.R.
 633/1972 (introduced by L. 210/2008) in favour of the Italian Tax Agency to guarantee VAT-refund anticipation.
-Very specific line with standardised wordings, set durations, release rules after audit.
+Very specific type with standardised wording, preset durations, release rules after audit.
 NewPicass 14.Net includes dedicated templates and workflow.

 What about AGEA bonds for agricultural policies?

-AGEA (Italian Agency for Agricultural Payments) requires surety bonds to guarantee CAP contribution advances, agricultural insurance premiums, storage regimes.
+AGEA (Italian Agricultural Payments Agency) requires surety bonds to guarantee CAP contribution advances, agricultural insurance premiums, storage regimes.
 Complex sector with special rules per CAP measure, durations tied to the agricultural campaign, automatic release upon documented conditions.
 NewPicass covers the full cycle with per-measure templates.

 How is a surety bond call handled?

-When the beneficiary calls the bond, the claims module workflow opens a dedicated claim: identification of type (prior-execution vs first-demand), documentation check, reserve calculation, payment execution.
-After payment the regress workflow against the principal is auto-activated for recovery: demand letter, repayment plan if any, judicial litigation, recovery tracking.
+When the beneficiary calls the bond, the claims module workflow opens a dedicated claim: type identification (prior-execution vs first-demand), documentation check, reserve calculation, payment execution.
+After payment the regress workflow against the principal is auto-activated for amount recovery: demand letter, possible repayment plan, judicial litigation, recoveries tracking.

 What is the difference between prior-execution and first-demand?

 Prior-execution = the beneficiary can request payment only after attempting enforcement against the guaranteed principal (more protective for the insurer).
 First-demand = the beneficiary requests and obtains immediate payment from the insurer, which then recovers from the principal.
-Most Italian surety bonds are "first-demand".
-The system distinguishes the two types in the issuance workflow and in the certificate wording.
+Most Italian surety bonds are first-demand.
+The system distinguishes the two types in the issuance workflow and certificate wording.

-Does the platform also support trade credit insurance?
+Does the platform also support commercial credit insurance?

 Credit insurance and surety are different lines although related.
-For trade credit insurance (B2B receivables) we have a dedicated Credit Insurance page.
-Key difference: in surety the principal pays the premium to guarantee a third-party beneficiary; in credit insurance the insured pays the premium to protect themselves from the risk of their commercial debtors becoming insolvent.
+For B2B trade credit insurance we have a dedicated Credit Insurance page.
+Key difference: in surety the principal pays the premium to guarantee a third-party beneficiary; in credit insurance the insured pays the premium to protect itself from the risk of its commercial debtors becoming insolvent.

 See NewPicass 14.Net configured for Cauzioni